This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 This easy baby food is rich in healthy fats, super smooth, and has a mellow flavor.
 This is a great puree to make when you're eating something like tacos so you can have some, too!

-Very ripe (with brown spots) bananas will give these pancakes the best flavor.
+Very ripe (with brown spots) bananas will give these Banana Oatmeal Pancakes the best flavor.
 Dice them up or serve whole, according to how the kids prefer to eat them.

 Be sure to use super ripe bananas—the more black and brown spots, the better the flavor and sweetness will be!—for the best results here.
 Adapted from The Salty Marshmallow